 A summary of the past eight quarters reflects the seasonality associated with the Corporation's business.
 Due to the seasonal nature of natural gas consumption patterns based on weather and its impact on revenues, the natural gas transmission and distribution operations of FEI normally generate higher net earnings in the first and fourth quarters of the fiscal year and lower net earnings in the second quarter, which are partially offset by net losses in the third quarter.
 Certain expenses such as depreciation, interest and operating expenses remain more evenly distributed throughout the fiscal year.
-As a result of the seasonality, interim net earnings are not indicative of net earnings on an annual basis and could also be impacted by implementation of tax loss utilization plans.
+As a result of the seasonality, interim net earnings are not indicative of net earnings on an annual basis.
+In addition, from time to time the Corporation may implement tax loss utilization plans, which would have an impact on earnings recognized during interim periods depending on the timing of implementing such structures.